TL;DR

 How does HomeAdvisor pricing work for homeowners?

 HomeAdvisor is free for homeowners.
 The platform monetizes by selling leads (your job request) to a small number of pre-screened contractors.
-ProFix Directory is also free for homeowners; we monetize contractors through a flat $10—$35/year per metro fee plus an optional $99/year claim subscription.
+ProFix Directory is also free for homeowners; contractors can optionally claim a listing for $99/year, and ProFix does not sell homeowner information into a lead marketplace.

 Do HomeAdvisor leads get sold to multiple contractors?

 Yes.
 HomeAdvisor's match model typically forwards a homeowner's request to multiple pre-screened contractors so the homeowner gets several competing calls.
 That is genuinely useful when you want quotes fast.
-The tradeoff is that contractors pay per lead, sometimes per matched lead even if the homeowner does not hire, which can pressure contractors to over-sell.
-ProFix Directory uses a different model: contractors pay a flat per-year fee by metro, not a per-lead fee, so contractor incentives are not tied to closing a specific call.
+The tradeoff is economic: when contractors pay per lead, that cost becomes part of their overhead.
+ProFix Directory uses a different model: it is not a per-lead marketplace, so contractors do not pay ProFix for each homeowner request.

 HomeAdvisor runs a pre-screening process that includes background checks and license screening in trades and states where it applies.
-License verification on HomeAdvisor profiles is present but not as central as on ProFix Directory, where every Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well listing is cross-checked against the state OCILB or board record.
+License verification on HomeAdvisor profiles is present but not as central as on ProFix Directory, where board-verified-active license status is live today in 32 states (California, Massachusetts, Maine, Minnesota, New Hampshire, Texas, and 26 more states), with official board lookup links in other states.

 Why do some homeowners dislike HomeAdvisor?